hiroki-chen/Oblivious-RAM/README.md

 This seems to be very easy, but is hard to manage when the argument number grows, and the project may also get more complexer.

-* (**Experimental**) The second way is to provide the instance with configuration file in YAML format (currently we only support `*.yaml` / `*.yml`).
+* The second way is to provide the instance with configuration file in YAML format (currently we only support `*.yaml` / `*.yml`).
 You can set the environment variable `ORAM_CONFIG_PATH` (default is set to `"./config.yml"`) so that the oram controller will read the corresponding config file.
 The detailed config flags will be explained in the coming future.
 Note that once this configuration is provided, all the command line flags will be **OVERRIDDEN**.

 A simple example: